tharapalanivel/aiu-fms-testing-utils/tests/README.md

 - **cross_entropy**: Cross entropy is a measure from information theory that quantifies the difference between two probability distributions.
 Cross entropy serves as a measure of the differences when comparing expected generated tokens and the actual output of the model.
 Quantifying the distance between the ground-truth distribution and the predicted distribution.
 A lower cross entropy indicates a closer match in expected versus generated.
 - **prob_mean**: Probability Mean typically refers to the average probability assigned by the model to a sequence of words or tokens.
 It's a measure of how well the model understands and predicts language, with lower mean probabilities often indicating a poorer model that struggles to generate coherent or plausible text.
-- **prob_std**: Probability standard deviation assess how spread out or consistent the model's predictions are when it assigns probabilities to different possible outcomes.
+- **prob_std**: Probability standard deviation assesses how spread out or consistent the model's predictions are when it assigns probabilities to different possible outcomes.
 A high standard deviation indicates wide variation in the model's certainty, while a low standard deviation suggests more consistent and confident prediction
 - **diff_mean**:  The difference of the average or central tendency of a set of data points, often used to measure the model's performance.
 It can also refer to the intended purpose or interpretation of a text or sentence produced by the model.

 They are calculated in lines [228 - 231 at generate_metrics.py](../scripts/generate_metrics.py#L228) script.